 Seoul Book Bogo (Seoul Book Repository)

-Open in the spring of 2019 in the place where once there was a warehouse, this is one of the most instagrammable book shops in Seoul.
+Open in the spring of 2019 in the site of a former warehouse, this is one of the most Instagrammable book shops in Seoul.

 Address: 14, Sincheon-dong, Songpa-gu, Seoul (a short walk from Jamsilnaru Station)